Black Friday 2018 Galaxy deals: Free Galaxy S9, $600 Note 9, $300 gift card

-If you've been thinking about buying a new Galaxy phone, pat yourself on the back with self-validation.
-The best time to buy a phone is now.
-Generous Black Friday deals are already live now for Samsung phones, including the Note 9 and Galaxy S9.
-Upcoming sales also encompass more humble models you can buy for under $100.
+Samsung Galaxy phones like the Note 9 and Galaxy S9 are pulling their weight in Black Friday offers.
+Some generous deals are already live now, with upcoming sales ahead for entry-level Samsung smartphones you can get for $100 and under.
 This is just the beginning, so it pays to compare the offers below.
 Expect even more offers from now through Cyber Monday.
+After all, the holiday season is the best time to buy a new phone.

-Promotions range from buy-one, get-one-free offers to discounts to gift cards.
+Promotions range from bill credit-style discounts and trade-ins to gift cards.
 We'll update this often with even more Black Friday phone deals as they appear.
 You have plenty of options, so let's dig in!

 Also see Black Friday sales for the Pixel 3, the iPhone XS and XR, and deals for the excellent OnePlus 6T and top LG models.